 The company's credit risk is strictly limited through credit guarantees from the distributor banks and the supplementary agreement for mortgages with a loan-to-value (LTV) ratio greater than 60 per cent, as well as the company's credit risk policy and credit manual.
+Maximum limits have been set for the proportion of fixed-interest mortgages in EBK, whereby the maximum allowable share of such mortgages for an individual bank is 17.5 per cent of the mortgages established/transferred to EBK.
+The limit for the overall mortgage portfolio is 15 per cent.
+In this context, a fixed-interest mortgage means one with a fixed rate of interest where the fixed-interest term has more than two years left to run.
 EBK's credit risk is primarily related to balance sheet items, but it is also exposed to off-balance sheet credit risk.
 EBK uses the standardised method to calculate capital requirements for credit risk.
-Credit risk accounted for 94 per cent of the company's capital requirement under Pillar 1 at 31 December 2019.
+Credit risk accounted for 93 per cent of the company's capital requirement under Pillar 1 at 31 December 2021.
 This chapter deals with credit risk related to residential mortgages.
 Other credit risk is handled under counterparty and market risk.